ianw89/SelfCalGroupFinder/README.md

 Attribution:
-Files in the desi/kcorr folder are from Same Moore
+Files in the desi/kcorr folder are from Sam Moore